 - Even though there are several well-known meta- and maturity models of data management, each company still needs to ‘invent the wheel,’ as whatever model is chosen to be used needs to be adjusted to the company’s needs.

 - All said above makes comparing DM maturities and performance between different companies difficult.

 This article aims to show a unified model of data management that can also be used as a basis for a DM maturity model.
 I want to present to you the key principles that form the model.

 - The “Orange” model of data management is based on the commonalities between the key industry models that can be summarized in 7 key components: data governance, data, data quality, data and system design, systems and technology, data security, and other supporting capabilities as shown in Figure 1:

 - The model is based on the concept of business capabilities developed by the Open Group.
 By ‘business capability,’ I mean a company’s ability to reach goals or deliver products.
 Each business capability can be specified by four components: data/ information, process, tools, and roles.

 - Data management’s key value proposition is decision-making on different operational levels by delivering data and information.
-This value proposition is focused on two groups of customers: the internal and external ones.
+This value proposition focuses on two groups of customers: internal and external.

 - Data management capabilities on the first level can be split into two categories: the core and the supporting capabilities.

-- Data management is a separate business function that operates in close collaboration with IT and other business functions.
+- Data management is a separate business function that closely collaborates with IT and other business functions.

 Key data management business capabilities